hpc2n/gpu-course/0.setup/1.compiling/README.md

     This passed the `-Wall` flag to `g++`.
 The flag causes the compiler to print extra warnings.

- 4. During the course, you can use the course reservations (6 GPUs) to get a faster access to the GPUs.
+ 4. During the course, you can use the course reservations (6 Nvidia V100 GPUs) to get a faster access to the GPUs.
 The reservation `snic2020-9-161-day1` is valid during Wednesday and the reservation `snic2020-9-161-day2` is valid during Thursday.
 The reservations are valid from 08:45 to 17:30.
+Jobs that are submitted outside this time window are not scheduled.

     Run the program: